Junaid0-glitch/Junaid0-glitch/README.md

 ###

-<p align="left">I’m an AI and Machine Learning engineer with a strong focus on building practical, real-world applications across domains like NLP, computer vision, finance, and healthcare.
+<h3 align="left">I’m an AI and Machine Learning engineer with a strong focus on building practical, real-world applications across domains like NLP, computer vision, finance, and healthcare.
 I specialize in leveraging transformers, LangChain, and fine-tuned LLMs to develop intelligent systems for tasks like sentiment analysis, credit risk modeling, and generative language tasks.<br><br>With hands-on experience in Streamlit, FastAPI, and deployment pipelines, I’ve built several end-to-end apps—from a YouTube chatbot using LangChain and Gemini to an interactive VQA tool powered by ViLT.
 My projects also include fine-tuning LLaMA and DeepSeek on custom data, building a car damage classifier, and developing colorization autoencoders.
-I’m also proficient in A/B testing, EDA, and deploying scalable ML/AI models.</p>
+I’m also proficient in A/B testing, EDA, and deploying scalable ML/AI models.</h3>

 ###

-<h2 align="left">I code with</h2>
+<h2 align="left">🧠 My Toolkit!</h2>

 ###